 Below is a paper I wrote in an effort to give an introduction to Mission in a Suburban Context.
 I presented this paper at the Eastern Region Evangelical Theological Society meeting on March 23, 2007.
-There is much more that needs to be written, but hopefully this serves as a helpful introduction.
-Feel free to cite this resource, but I do ask that you give credit when/if you do.
+There is much more that needs to be written, but hopefully, this serves as a helpful introduction.
+Feel free to cite this resource, but I ask you to give credit when/if you do.
 The illustrations are original with me.
 You can download the PDF here: Missional In Suburbia (please link to this pdf rather than downloading it and putting it on your own site – thanks, Todd Hiestand)

 Can you hear me, Morpheus?
-I’m going to be honest with you.
+I’m going, to be honest with you.
 I hate this place.
 This zoo.
 This prison.
 This reality.
 Whatever you want to call it.
 I can’t stand it any longer.
-It’s the smell, if there is such a thing.
+It’s the smell if there is such a thing.
 I feel saturated by it.
 I can taste your stink.
 And every time I do, I feel I have somehow been infected by it, it’s repulsive.
 I must get out of here.
 I must get free

 – Agent Smith, The Matrix

 Two years ago, this was how I viewed our suburban world.
 It was a zoo.
 It was a prison.
 I hated this place: the strip malls, the individualism, the consumerism.
 Indeed, I thought Christianity was best lived in the city.
 I figured if I wanted to serve God and follow the radical call of Christ, I would have to move to the city.
 There I could better live in proximity and community.
 There, I could do a better job of caring for the poor and needy at my doorstep.
 The city was the place where following Jesus would easily be lived out daily.
 This is how I thought.
 But God has a way of shaking things up.